edsilfer/moviedb/README.md

 # MovieDB

-This application is a showcase example for an aplicatrion with the following requirements:
+This application is a showcase example for an aplication with the following requirements:

-FUNCTIONAL REQUIREMENTS
+**FUNCTIONAL REQUIREMENTS**
 The first release of the app will be very limited in scope, but will serve as the foundation for future releases.
 It's expected that user will be able to:
  - Scroll through the list of upcoming movies (limited to the first 50 movies) ­ including movie name, poster